Trade unions: making direct offers to employees and bypassing collective bargaining not unlawful

-Employer seeks to negotiate revised terms
+What procedure did the Employer follow to negotiate revised terms?

 Kostal UK Ltd recognises Unite as its trade union for collective bargaining purposes.
 Kostal negotiated revised employment terms with Unite that included pay increases and a Christmas bonus.
 Unite’s members rejected the changes in a ballot.

 Kostal wrote directly to all its employees offering them the same package.
 It also posted a notice stating that if they did not agree the new terms, they would forfeit the Christmas bonus.
 It then wrote again to its employees telling them it might terminate their contracts if they could not reach agreement.